Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: Abstract

 \section{Abstract}

-We show the utility of photon added-then-subtracted (PAS) state and two photon replaced (2PR) state when used in continuous variables measurement device independent quantum key distribution (CV-MDI-QKD) protocol.
-We report that single and two mode PAS state as well as two mode PR state outperform pure state protocol in the low squeezing and high noise regime.
-Single mode PAS state and two mode PAS state showed significant resilience to excess noise and offered a longer transmission distance when compared to pure and PR state CV-MDI protocol.
+We propose a new non-Gaussian version of continuous variables measurement device independent quantum key distribution (CV-MDI-QKD) protocol by utilizing photon added-then-subtracted (PAS) state.
+We report that our single and two mode PAS-CV-MDI-QKD protocols outperform pure state as well as two mode photon replaced (2PR) state CV-MDI-QKD protocols in the low squeezing and high noise regime, which is the practical regime.
+With such resources, at metropolitan distance of around 20km, CV-MDI-QKD is inaccessible with pure state and 2PR state, while PAS-CV-MDI-QKD can generate a useful key rate in this regime.
 Additionally we show that states with higher logarithmic negativity are not necessarily the best choice when used in CV-MDI-QKD.